| | | | |

 So many times, I have worked out my stitch count from my gauge, started working then panicked after 3 rows that it’s too big, ripped back and restarted with fewer stitches only to find it’s too small when worked up.

 Last of all, sew in your ends.
 I advise not sewing in ends until you’re done.
 That way if you do need to change something it’s less painful to undo it all.
+Sometimes that is sadly necessary.

 Et Voila, you have a finished sweater!